-“This Technical Report provides guidelines on information security economics as a decision making process concerning the production, distribution, and consumption of scarce goods and services, each of which have alternative uses in order to accomplish an organization’s goals with minimal cost.
-Actions for the protection of an organization’s information assets require resources, which otherwise could be allocated to alternative non-information security related uses.” [quoted from the PDTR version, subject to change prior to publication]
+“This Technical Report provides guidelines on information security economics as a decision making process concerning the production, distribution, and consumption of scarce goods and services, each of which have alternative uses in order to accomplish an organisation’s goals with minimal cost.
+Actions for the protection of an organisation’s information assets require resources, which otherwise could be allocated to alternative non-information security related uses.” [quoted from the PDTR version, subject to change prior to publication]

-The ISO catalogue page says this standard “provides guidelines on how an organization can make decisions to protect information and understand the economic consequences of these decisions in the context of competing requirements for resources.”
+The ISO catalogue page says this standard “provides guidelines on how an organisation can make decisions to protect information and understand the economic consequences of these decisions in the context of competing requirements for resources.”

 The Technical Report is intended to:

-- Help management appreciate and understand the financial impacts of information security in the context of an ISO27k ISMS, along with political, social, compliance and other potential impacts on the organization that collectively influence how much it needs to invest in protecting its information assets;
+- Help management appreciate and understand the financial impacts of information security in the context of an ISO27k ISMS, along with political, social, compliance and other potential impacts on the organisation that collectively influence how much it needs to invest in protecting its information assets;

 - Support the CISO or ISM in proposing corporate investment in an ISMS to senior management, and justifying the budget;